COURSE TRANSFORMATION PROGRAMS

 - Caroline Bennett (Co-PI), Associate Professor of Civil, Architectural and Environmental Engineering

 - Mark Mort (Co-PI), Associate Professor of Ecology and Evolutionary Biology

 - Blair Schneider, TRESTLE Program Manager and Postdoctoral Fellow

 Most faculty members participate in intellectual communities organized around our scholarship or creative work.
 In these communities we exchange ideas, challenge each other to think in new ways, and ultimately advance the work in our fields.
 For most of us, similar opportunities for intellectual discourse on teaching are rare.

-One opportunity CTE is providing is a new intellectual community around student-centered teaching.
+One opportunity CTE is providing is an intellectual community around student-centered teaching.
 The C21 (i.e., 21st century) Course Redesign Consortium is a group of individuals from across campus who share the goal of student-centered course transformation at KU.
 These course transformations take advantage of today’s widespread availability of information, and they move students from a passive role in a classroom (e.g., note taking) to an active learning orientation (e.g., problem solving, writing, and collaboration).
-Many consortium participants are tackling the design of large enrollment courses by using 21st century technology to create learning experiences that are collaborative, hands-on, engaging, and facilitative of deep learning.
-C21 will connect instructors involved in this type of course design with each other, with students, and with multiple resources that will facilitate their work.
+C21 activities are funded by the Provost’s Office and CLAS.
+Each year, C21 will host a series of events that include:

 For more information about C21, contact Andrea Greenhoot at firstname.lastname@example.org.